 - The joints must be riveted, welded, or made tight by some equally effective means.

 If you are looking for a cabinet that meets these stringent requirements, look no further than Strong Hold’s line of safety and hazardous storage cabinets.
-These storage cabinets use an all-welded, one-piece design to produce a solid, strong, and dependable industrial storage solution.
-Cabinets can be customized with pigeon hole dividers for aerosol spray cans or any other option to meet your precise needs.
-Strong Hold also offers safety cabinets that can ship within three days of your order, manufactured to National Fire Protection Association (NFPA) and OSHA requirements.
-Click here for more information.
+These storage cabinets have a solid, strong, and dependable design built for industrial storage.
+Cabinets can also be customized with different storage options such as pigeon-hole dividers and shelves to meet your precise needs.